Values and Strengths behind STV

 Fair results: Parties receive seats in proportion to their

-other winner-take-all systems, with STV there will be
+systems, with proportional ranked choice voting there will

 One the reasons the BC Citizens' Assembly recommended